v2invltd/Vken30102025/README.md

 ### 1. Backend Setup

 1. Navigate to the `backend` directory: `cd backend`.
-2. Create a `.env` file and fill in your `DATABASE_URL`, `API_KEY`, and `JWT_SECRET`.
-For local development, you can use a local PostgreSQL database via Docker.
+2. Create a file named `.env` in the `backend` directory.
+Copy the following content into it and replace the placeholder values with your actual credentials:
+    ```
+    # PostgreSQL database connection string (e.g., from Neon or a local Docker instance)
+    DATABASE_URL="postgresql://user:password@host:port/database"

+    # Your Google Gemini API key from Google AI Studio
+    API_KEY="your_google_gemini_api_key"

+    # A long, random, secret string for signing authentication tokens
+    JWT_SECRET="your_super_secret_jwt_key"
+    ```
 3. Install dependencies: `npm install`.
-4. Run the database migration: `npx prisma migrate dev --name init`.
+4. Run the database migration to set up your database schema: `npx prisma migrate dev --name init`.
-5. Start the server: `npm run dev`.
+5. Start the development server: `npm run dev`.
 It will run on `http://localhost:5000`.

 ### 2. Frontend Setup